sezanzeb/alsa-control/README.md

 Changing jacks volume via softvol doesn't feel responsive.
 Firefox seems to prefer talking to jack directly over using the default device provided by the generated asoundrc, so the volume change doesn't affect it.
-Before starting jack, the ALSA-Control gui needs to be closed because jack can't acquire the input device as long as the level is monitored.
+Before starting jack, the ALSA-Control GUI needs to be closed because jack can't acquire the input device as long as the level is monitored.